 In this section, the general architecture of the CHARITY platform is provided.
 This architecture is built upon some key enablers to support future XR applications.
+It is detailed along with some preliminary results in [86].
+Details about the algorithms and mechanisms that could be incorporated in some components of the Charity architecture are available in [87].
 This section will demonstrate the feasibility of the proposed architecture by describing the processes driving the platform with relevant use case scenarios, and mapping the envisioned functionality to existing tools.